CoherentLogic/CJCurlyBraceStyleGuide/README.md

 ## Nested Stuff

 When nesting blocks of code more than one level deep, put a C-style comment after each terminating curly brace giving a hint as to what that curly brace is terminating.
 Only do this when you feel generous and disciplined enough to do it, but always complain about code that doesn't do it.
 This will lend you the cranky air that is one element of reputational currency in most development communities.
+Note that the comment repeats the conditional here.
+If you feel like it, just put the type of construct.
+This will make your program more maintainable but less readable.
+Programming can be a pain.

     if(x) {
         if(y) {
             if(z) {
                 ...
             } /* if(z) */
         } /* if(y) */
     } /* if(x) */

 In the same vein, functions should have a C-style comment one space following their terminating right curly brace: